kenny-io/shardeum-indexer/README.md

 ### Top Accounts (All-Time)

 Get the top accounts by net value for all time (no time filter).
+This endpoint uses optimized temporary tables and increased work memory with a longer cache duration.

 ```http
 GET /accounts/top-alltime?limit=20